-Preheat oven to 350 F. Line muffin tray with muffin liners and set aside.
+- Preheat oven to 350° F. Lightly grease a muffin tin and set aside.

-In a large bowl combine flour, cocoa powder, sugar, baking powder, salt.
+- In a large bowl combine flour, cocoa powder, sugar, baking powder, salt.
 Mix together well.
-Add in chocolate chips and mix evenly.
 Set aside.

-In medium bowl mix egg, banana, vegetable oil, apple sauce and yogurt.
+- In a medium bowl mash the banana then add the egg, vanilla, banana, vegetable oil, apple sauce and yogurt.
 Mix well and until smooth.

-Add wet ingredients into larger bowl with dry ingredients and mix just until blended.
+- Add wet ingredients into a larger bowl with dry ingredients and mix just until blended.
 Then add the chocolate chips and until they are evenly mixed throughout the batter.

 - Fill the muffin cups 3/4 of the way full.
-Bake for 20-25 minutes or until a toothpick inserted into the centre of one of the muffins comes out "almost" clean.
-You don't want to over bake.
+Bake for 20-25 minutes or until a toothpick inserted into the center of one of the muffins comes out clean.

-Store in an air tight container for up to 5 days (perfect for the school week).
-Or freeze for up to a month in a seal container.
+- Store in an airtight container for up to 3 days (perfect for the school week).
+Or freeze for up to two months in a sealed container.